AdminCo is a Business Buyer

 - Preference is for an independent business, but will consider a franchise that meets criteria

 - Not in the restaurant or bar business (although wholesale is ok), and not directly reliant on the oil and gas sector

-- Preference is for an administrative and marketing role, with limited sales (i.e. company has sales people in place)
+- Buyer’s expertise and preference is for an administrative and marketing role, with limited customer face-to-face (i.e. company has sales people in place)

 - Limited reliance on industry specific skills (i.e. if needed there are skilled employees in place; buyer’s lack of initial experience won’t harm sales or business performance)